Qumulo/QumuloAlerts/README.md

 At a minimum, there are always two processes.
 The first is "alerts"; which communicates with one or more clusters.
 The information gathered is sent to the second process; called the "exchange".

+Ultimately, the exhange will pass messages onto "subscriber" processes; which will filter, process, and output or store the messages.

 Each of the components will be described in more detail below.

 ## Overview